-The playing uniform consists of a jersey plus shorts/briefs, pants or culottes (one- or two-piece).
+The playing uniform consists of a jersey plus shorts/briefs, pants or culottes (one-or two-piece).
 Gym shoes are required equipment.

 - 7.1.1.1 With the exception of the libero, teammates must wear uniforms of the same color, style, cut and trim, including sleeve length.
+Uniform bottoms may differ in style and cut, provided the color and trim is identical (i.e., players could wear shorts, spandex of varying length, pants and/or skirts).
 Manufacturers' logos and lettering on uniforms are not required to be identical.
 Shoes, socks and kneepads are not considered a part of the uniform and are not required to be identical. - 7.1.1.2 Libero uniforms: The libero uniform must clearly contrast from the predominant color(s) of the jersey of her teammates', excluding trim.
 The libero's jersey cannot be made up solely of the same predominant color(s) as her teammates' even if the like color(s) are placed differently on the jersey.